pingcap/tiflow/.github/ISSUE_TEMPLATE/flaking-test.md

 ---
-name: "Flaking Test about: Report flaky tests or jobs in TiCDC CI"
+name: Flaking Test about: Report flaky tests or jobs in TiCDC CI labels: component/test
-labels: component/test

 ---